County Guide

 Alameda County has approximately 1.7 million residents and stretches from Oakland on the western bay shore across the East Bay hills to the Tri-Valley communities (Pleasanton, Livermore, Dublin) in the east.
 Oakland is the county seat and the county's dominant urban center.
 The county is one of the most racially and ethnically diverse in the United States — Black, Latino, Asian, and white populations each represent significant shares, and the county's Oakland-anchored urban core sits alongside affluent tech-adjacent suburbs.

-California's broad expungement and record sealing provisions under Penal Code 1203.4 and related statutes are heavily used in Alameda County — Oakland in particular has active legal aid organizations that facilitate record clearance.
-This means a clean result in Alameda County Superior Court does not carry the same reliability as a clean result in a state with more limited sealing access.
+California's broad expungement and record sealing provisions under Penal Code 1203.4 and related statutes are heavily used in Alameda County — Oakland has active legal aid organizations that facilitate record clearance.
+A clean result in Alameda County Superior Court does not carry the same reliability as a clean result in a state with more limited sealing access.
 For broader California context, see our California state guide.

 Key takeaways

-- The county spans two distinct worlds: Oakland and Berkeley on the urban west, and the Tri-Valley tech suburbs (Pleasanton, Dublin, Livermore) on the east — address history and record density differ substantially between these areas.
+• The county spans two distinct environments: Oakland and Berkeley on the urban west, and the Tri-Valley tech suburbs (Pleasanton, Dublin, Livermore) on the east — address history and record density differ substantially between zones.

 Alameda County quick facts